Harbin Ice Festival Introduction

-I had arrived in China in November 2014 and several friends recommended that I visit the annual Harbin Ice Festival.
+I had arrived in China in November and several friends recommended that I visit the annual Harbin Ice Festival.
 This would be a great addition to my China travel itinerary therefore I immediately began planning my trip there.
-Fortunately, 2014 was also the 30 year anniversary celebration for the Harbin Ice Festival!
+Fortunately, the year I visited was also the 30 year anniversary celebration for the Harbin Ice Festival!

 The 2014 festivities officially started on December 20, 2013 and lasted until February 2014.
 However, exhibits usually open early and stay open until after the official closing dates (weather permitting).
 Additionally, there are many winter activities to partake of near Harbin such as the Siberian Tiger Park, Harbin Polarland and of course the Harbin Ice and Snow World!
 I arrived on January 14, 2014 for a 3 day visit.

 The Harbin Ice Festival History

 The ice festival in Harbin is very much part of modern China.
 Originally, it got started as Harbin’s ice lantern and garden show which began in 1963.
 Thereafter, it evolved into the ice festival in closer resemblance to what occurs today.
 Unfortunately, the festival went through a rough patch during China’s cultural revolution and was it was interrupted for several years.
 However, the festival was restarted in January 1985 and has been running strong every year since!